kp-de/spark-summary/architecture.md

 Task
   * Run by one executor
   * processing one partition
+  * each Task takes up one Thread, and is assumed to be assigned to one core
+  * Multiple tasks can run concurrently within an Executor (multiple threads)

 We should always look to minimize number of stages in our jobs because each new stage means shuffle